pryv/dev-site/src/documents/reference-sections/admin.html.md

 If no matching access already exists:

 - `checkedPermissions`: A updated copy of the `requestedPermissions` array passed in the request, with the `defaultName` property replaced by `name` for each existing channel / folder (set to the actual name of the item).
 (For missing channels / folders the `defaultName` property is left untouched.)
+If channels / folders already exist with the same name but a different `id`, an `existingId` property is added to help with fixing the requested permissions (in such cases the response also has an `error` property to signal the issue; see below).
 - `mismatchingAccessToken` ([identity](#data-structure-identity)): Set if an access already exists for the requesting app, but with different permissions than those requested.
+- `error` ([error](#data-structure-error)): If there is a duplicate issue with some channels / folders requested for creation (see `checkedPermissions`), this is set to an `ITEM_NAME_ALREADY_EXISTS` error.

 If a matching access already exists: